ubercracker8977/KODI-Popcorn-Time/README.md

 ## Issues ##
 Please, file an issue :) - [Issues](https://github.com/markop159/KODI-Popcorn-Time/issues)
+Or go to TVADDONS [forum](https://forums.tvaddons.ag/addon-releases/47568-kodi-popcorn-time.html) and post there.

 * Known issues:
   - error on some devices due to timeout